Tuesday, September 16, 2025

 • Dealerships: Some dealerships may buy damaged cars, but they often offer lower prices than private buyers.

-• Cash for Cars Services: These companies specialize in buying damaged vehicles.
+• Cash for Cars Services: These companies specialise in buying damaged vehicles.
 They offer quick sales and instant cash, often with free towing included.
 This option is ideal if you want a hassle-free transaction.

 6. Get Multiple Quotes